kapilsharma/AngularQuickNotes/03-Components.md

 - templateUrl
     - It defines the template (HTML) for the component.
 As discussed earlier, in case we just have one or two line HTML, we can also define HTML directly here.
 In that case, we define template, instead of templateUrl.
 However, either 'template' or 'templateUrl' is mandatory.
 - styleUrls
     - Please note, we have only one template but can have multiple style files for a component.
 Thus, it is styleUrls (Notice 's' at the end).
-Also, unlike template, it is and array, not string.
+Also, unlike template, it is an array, not string.
     - Like templateUrl, we can also replace styleUrls with styles.
 Any one of them is mandatory.

 Lets also define manual.component.html, which is ideally just one line of code